** Almuñécar's iconic rock formation, the Peñon de San Cristobal

-Just around the corner from the San Miguel Castle you will find this little museum.
-It is housed within the ancient roman vaults that were built to hold up the town.
-There are quite a few relics that have been excavated in the area that you can see here.
-One of the most important is an old Egyptian urn that was found in the Laurita Necropolis that dates to the 14th century BC, no one knows how it came to be here.
+Just around the corner from the San Miguel Castle, you will find this interesting museum.
+It is housed within the ancient roman vaults that were built to hold up the town around the castle.
+There are quite a few relics that have been found in Almuñécar and are on display here, the most important is an old Egyptian urn that was excavated in the Laurita Necropolis and dates to the 14th century BC.
+How it came to be here, is still a mystery.
 Almuñécar Seven Palacios Museum

-Another 5 minutes down the N-340 coast road lies La Herradura, a municipality of Almuñécar and another very popular destination in the Costa Tropical.
-It's long stretch of beach and bay are favorites among paragliders, snorkelers, divers and swimmers.
+Just 5-minutes down the N-340 coastal road going west lies the town of La Herradura, a municipality of Almuñécar and another VERY popular destination in the Costa Tropical.
+Its beaches and bay are favorites among paragliders, snorkelers, divers, and swimmers.
 Numerous tapas bars and restaurants line the beach.

 Where to find Almuñécar